 - Inadequate Signage: If warning signs and other traffic control devices are not clearly visible or appropriately placed, drivers may not be aware that they are entering a work zone until it is too late.

 - Roadway Design: Poorly designed work zones can create hazards for drivers and workers alike.
-For example, narrow lanes or sudden lane shifts can increase the likelihood of accidents.
+For example, narrow lanes or sudden lane shifts can increase the likelihood of crashs.

 Steps to Improve Work Zone Safety